junething/COMP3506_notes/notes/week1.md

 ## Analyisis Process
 - To perform an asymptotic analysis of the worst-case running time of an algorithm
-	- find the worst-case number of primitive operations executed as a function of the input size –f(n)
+	- find the worst-case number of primitive operations executed as a function of the input size f(n)
 		- since constant factors and lower-order terms do not affect the growth rate for large n they are usually disregarded when counting primitive operations
 	- express this function with big-O notation